 A high coefficient can be either good or bad depending on whether there is a requirement for air conditioning, or if passive solar heating is an important consideration.

-This measure is an important constituent part of the rating system for windows, and especially significant where there is a large glazed area such a conservatory as it is a measure of how quickly (or excessively) a room will heat up in the summer if not sufficiently ventilated.
+This measure is an important constituent part of the rating system for windows, and especially significant where there is a large glazed area such as with an orangery or conservatory as it is a measure of how quickly (or excessively) a room will heat up in the summer if not sufficiently ventilated.

 This is the fraction of the visible spectrum of sunlight (380 to 720 nanometres), weighted by the sensitivity of the human eye, that is transmitted.
 A product with a higher VT transmits more visible light.
 VT is expressed as a number between 0 and 1.